Chuck (Chuck Berry album)

-Chuck is the eponymous twentieth and final studio album by American rock and roll singer and guitarist Chuck Berry, released in June 2017.
+Chuck is the twentieth and final studio album by American rock and roll singer and guitarist Chuck Berry, released in June 2017.
 Berry died between the announcement of its recording on his 90th birthday in October 2016 and its release.
 It posthumously became his first UK Top 10 chart entry since 1977, debuting at No. 9.
-This is the first Berry studio album to be released in almost four decades.
-It was positively received by critics who considered it a return to form and a poignant last statement.
+It was the first Berry studio album to be released in 38 years.
+The album was positively received by critics who considered it a return to form and a poignant last statement.

 Overview

-Chuck is Berry's first album in 38 years to consist of mainly new material, since his 1979 record Rockit.
+Chuck is Berry's first new studio album in 38 years to consist of mainly new material, since his 1979 record Rockit.
 The album is dedicated to his wife Thelmetta "Toddy" Berry.
 The album was announced on Berry's 90th birthday, October 18, 2016, with a release date in 2017.
 Performers on the album include his live backing band as well as his children.
 Prior to his death on March 18, 2017, it was implied that this album was to be his last.

 Recording and releases

 Recording was completed on schedule before his death, for which his estate was prepared.
-On March 21, 2017—three days after Berry's death—it was announced that the album would be released on June 16, 2017.
-Also on March 21, a song from the new album was released—Berry's first single in 40 years—entitled "Big Boys".
+On March 21, 2017, three days after Berry's death, it was announced that the album would be released on June 16, 2017, and "Big Boys" was released as the album's lead single—Berry's first in 40 years.
 The tune is an upbeat rock and roll song about a teenager wanting to do all the things that grownups do.

 The album features ten new recordings, including a sequel to his 1958 track "Johnny B. Goode" entitled "Lady B. Goode", and a re-recording of his 1956 song "Havana Moon", retitled and revised lyrically to become "Jamaica Moon" (incidentally, "Havana Moon" had also been re-recorded for Rockit).